-- Educational Psychology Service (EPS)

-- Learning and Language Support (LLS)
+- Educational Psychology Service (EPS) Learning and Language Support (LLS)

 - Speech and Language Therapy Service

-- Behaviour Support Service (BSS)

 - Autism Outreach Team

-- Physical/Sensory Support Service
+- Entrust Learning Support

-- Educational Welfare Team

-- Children's Services
+- Community Paediatrics

-- School Nurse/Paediatric health team

 - Occupational Therapy/ Physio Therapy

 - Child and Adolescent Mental Health Service (CAMHS)

-If the support needed can be provided by adapting the school's core offer then a child might not be considered SEND or placed on the SEND register.
+If the support needed can be provided by making reasonable adjustments then a child might not be considered SEND or placed on the SEND register.
 If, however, the support required is different from or additional to what is ordinarily offered by the school, the child will be placed on the SEND register at SEN Support.
 The school will then seek to remove barriers to learning and put effective special educational provision in place.

 This begins a cycle of assess, plan, do, review with the child/young person at the centre of the process.
-A Personalised Learning Plan (PLP) will be written.
+A Individual Learning Plan (PLP) will be written to include individual targets for the child.
 This is a working document which will be updated and reviewed.
-Where a child and family would benefit from co-ordinated support from more than one agency an Early Help Assessment may be used to identify help required and to prevent needs escalating.